No. 4: The Beatles’ ‘Sgt. Pepper’

 So why, then, does “Sgt.
 Pepper’s Lonely Hearts Club Band” qualify for top 5 placement on our list of the greatest psychedelic music albums?

-The album remains a marvelous immersive experience, a journey through a sonic soundscape that welcomes and inspires all but the smallest of minds.
-As with works of painted art, sometimes the frame matters as much as the images on canvas when it comes to the aesthetic experience.
+The album remains a marvelous immersive experience, a journey through a sonic landscape that welcomes and inspires all but the smallest of minds.
+As with works of painted art, sometimes the frame matters almost as much as the images on canvas when it comes to aesthetic experience.

 And, of course, “Lucy in the Sky” and “A Day in the Life” are as good as it ever got in psychedelic songwriting and production.
 (Imagine the album with “Strawberry Fields,” the original plan.)